-Proposals that include flight activities (not regular passenger travel) such as aircraft or helicopter flight services, including Unmanned Aircraft Systems (UAS)/Drones operations or the acquisition or construction of such flight vehicles, shall comply with NASA Policy Directive (NPD) 7900.4D.
-For questions concerning flight compliance requirements, please contact Norman Schweizer at norman.s.schweizer@nasa.gov.
+Proposals that include flight activities (not regular passenger travel) such as aircraft or helicopter flight services, including Unmanned Aircraft Systems (UAS)/Drones operations or the acquisition or construction of such flight vehicles, shall comply with the most recent version of NASA Policy Directive (NPD) 7900.4.
+The primary contact for questions concerning flight compliance requirements is Jamal Abbed at jamal.s.abbed@nasa.gov.
+Backup points-of-contact for questions concerning flight compliance requirements are Norman Schweizer at norman.s.schweizer@nasa.gov and Grant Watson at grant.m.watson@nasa.gov.